 In our communities

-- We don’t want our presence in the local community to add to the environment problem and need to minimize our impact on the places by practicing waste minimisation initiatives whilst on holiday.
+- We don’t want our presence in the local community to add to the environment problem and need to minimize our impact on the places by practicing waste minimization initiatives whilst on holiday.
 We can also assist our hosts in making informed decisions in developing social and environmental programs that will benefit future generations.
-Reduce, Reuse, Recycle..

 - Actively try to reduce the ‘consumption’ of plastic bottles by using alternatives.
 Your options are: in homestay ask if you can refill your bottle with purified water for free or for a small fee.
 Bring your own water filter, water purification tablets or iodine to purify drinking water.

-- When trekking in remote areas, there are sometimes no toilet, no family.
+- When trekking in remote areas, there are sometimes no toilets.
 So, to answer the call of the nature, we go nature.
-But please dispose of appropriately and away from water resources at least 50m.
+But, please dispose of appropriately and away from water resources at least 50m.

 - Be prudent with fuel and water.
 Pollution, greenhouse gases and other problems of fossil fuel use are escalating as developing countries strive towards having modern Western appliances, vehicles and production methods.
 Clean water supplies are diminishing.
 Some ways to cut energy consumption:

 - Air-con in hotel rooms: don’t use unnecessarily or leave on when out of the room.
 Turn down to ‘fan only’ or off overnight.
 This is better for avoiding sore throats and colds too!

 - Air-con vehicles: short journeys are easily managed with windows open;